 In family law cases, parties are required to make a disclosure of relevant information.
 Rule 13.01 of the Family Law Rules 2004 provides that there is a general duty of disclosure of information related to the case.
 Parties may be held in contempt for failure to disclose material information.
-Violation of the duty to disclose may also result to an order for costs, imposition of fines and imprisonment.
+Violation of the duty to disclose may also result in an order for costs, an imposition of fines and imprisonment.

 The Family Law Rules require that parties have the duty of disclosure in the following cases:

-This type of disclosure applies especially to property settlement disputes, spousal maintenance applications and child support cases.
+This type of disclosure applies, especially to property settlement disputes, spousal maintenance applications and child support cases.
 A party is required to disclose his properties, direct and indirect sources of income, and financial resources.
 He must also disclose all liabilities like mortgages and credit card liabilities.
 Interests in corporations, partnerships, and trusts must be included in the disclosure.
 A party must also disclose disposals of property like through sale, donation, assignment or gift.

 Under the Family Law Rules, a party may be compelled to disclose and produce documents.
 The type of document to be produced depends on the case involved.
 Documents like medical records, child psychologist reports, financial papers, and expert valuer reports are vital to court hearings, hence, must be disclosed.
 Courts rely on the opinion of experts to help them make their decision.
 For parties, even if a document is detrimental to his case he must still disclose it as required by the law.
 Necessarily included in the duty to produce a document is allowing the other party to inspect and copy it.